valeriansaliou/giggle/README.md

 [![build status](https://ci.frenchtouch.pro/projects/8/status.png?ref=master)](https://ci.frenchtouch.pro/projects/8?ref=master)

+## How To Build It?

+Only JSJaCJingle.js raw sources are provided in this repository.
+Those are not usable out-of-the-box for production purposes.
+You first need to build the library components locally.

+Our automated build system requires that you have NodeJS, NPM, GruntJS, Bower (+ bower-installer) and Java on your machine.
+UNIX systems (MacOS, Linux) are recommended to proceed build.

+If you already have NodeJS and NPM installed, you can simply install GruntJS and Bower:

+> npm install -g grunt-cli bower bower-installer

+Deploy the library in one simple command:

+> ./tools/deploy.sh

 ## Who's Behind It?

 Made with love by the happy folks at **Jappix** https://jappix.com/ and **FrenchTouch Web Agency** https://frenchtouch.pro/, originally for the awesome guys at **Uno IM** https://uno.im/ and **Virtustructure** http://www.virtustructure.com/